slouloudis/reading-notes/rn4me-cssBasic-markdown.md

 Place to store information about CSS.

-## The C in CSS - Managing Specificty
+## The C in CSS - Managing Specificity

 What is the cascade.
 The cascade is an algorithm for solving conflicts when multiple styles are applied to the same html element.
-Assumming you do the following:
+Assuming you do the following:

 ```
 body{